• Menu

 The Pinacoteca

-The program includes include around 400 paintings by the greatest European artists of their time: Leonardo da Vinci, Titian, Veronese, Caravaggio, Nicolas Poussin, Perugino, Fra Angelico… In short, the crème de la crème!
+showcasing works by the greatest European masters: Leonardo da Vinci, Titian, Veronese, Caravaggio, Poussin, Perugino, Fra Angelico, and more!

 Caravaggio - Vatican Museums